JulianMcOmie/cabin-audio-webapp/app/integration-design.md

 #### Phase 2.1: Track Store Connection

+✅ **Completed**

-This subphase connects UI components to the existing track data store functionality.
+This subphase connected UI components to the existing track data store functionality.

-**Integration Tasks**:

-1. **Verify useTrackStore Hook**:
+**Implementation Notes**:
-   - Confirm the existing hook connects properly to libraryStore for track data
+- Verified useTrackStore hook connects properly to libraryStore for track data
-   - Test core functionality: getAllTracks, getTrack, and other track operations
+- Implemented core functionality: getAllTracks, getTrack, and other track operations
-   - Verify error handling and loading states function as expected
+- Added error handling and loading states

-2. **Connect MusicLibrary Component**:
-   - Replace local track state with useTrackStore
-   - Update track rendering to use store data
+- Connected MusicLibrary component to use the track store for data
-   - Implement loading states based on store loading status
-   - Ensure empty states display correctly

-**Verification Steps**:
-- Verify tracks are loaded from the store
-- Confirm loading states display correctly
-- Test basic error handling with console logging
-- Check empty state rendering when no tracks exist

-**Note on Implementation**:
-For initial testing, the track store should be pre-populated with sample track data.
-This allows testing the UI-store connection without requiring file upload functionality.
-The sample data should conform to the Track interface from the models layer to ensure compatibility with future real data from uploads.

 #### Phase 2.2: File Import Enhancement

+✅ **Completed**

-This subphase improves the file import process to work with the track store, allowing us to test the track state functionality with real imports.
+This subphase improved the file import process to work with the track store, allowing us to test the track state functionality with real imports.

-**Integration Tasks**:

-1. **Enhance useFileImport Hook**:
+**Implementation Notes**:
-   - Add basic metadata extraction functionality
+- Enhanced useFileImport hook with metadata extraction functionality
-   - Connect import completion to track store updates
+- Connected import completion to track store updates
+- Implemented drag-and-drop process with progress indicators
-   - Implement basic error handling with console logging
+- Added error handling with toast notifications

-2. Connect import start and cancellation with drag-and-drop process

-3. **Integrate with Track Storage**:
-   - Store imported track data in the track store
-   - Update library UI after successful imports
+- Integrated with track storage to update library UI after successful imports

-**Verification Steps**:
-- Test file drag-and-drop functionality
-- Verify progress indicators during import
-- Confirm imported tracks appear in the library
-- Test cancellation during import process
-- Check basic error handling for invalid files

 #### Phase 2.3: Player Integration

+🔄 **In Progress**

-This subphase connects the existing player functionality to UI components.
+This subphase directly connects UI components to the playerStore for consistent playback state management.

+**Core Integration Concept**:
+The goal is simple: Replace the current prop-based communication between components with direct access to the shared playerStore.
+Both the MusicLibrary and PlayerBar components should:
+1. Read playback state directly from usePlayerStore
+2. Update playback state directly through usePlayerStore actions

-**Integration Tasks**:
+**Specific Integration Tasks**:

-1. **Verify usePlayer Hook**:
+1. **PlayerBar Component**:
-   - Confirm the hook connects correctly to playerStore for playback state
+   - Remove props for receiving track and playback state
-   - Test basic audio playback functionality
+   - Use usePlayerStore() directly to access currentTrackId, isPlaying, etc.
+   - Call store actions directly: setCurrentTrack(), setIsPlaying(), etc.
-   - Verify loading and error states function properly
+   - Display loading states from playerStore.loadingState

-2. **Connect Player Controls**:
-   - Replace direct playback with usePlayer hook
-   - Update play/pause toggle functionality
-   - Add loading indicators during track loading
-   - Implement basic error handling with console logging

-3. **Update MusicLibrary Track Selection**:
-   - Replace track selection logic with usePlayer.playTrack
-   - Update UI to reflect current track from playerStore
-   - Show active track indicators based on currentTrackId
+   - Show progress based on playerStore.loadingProgress

+2. **MusicLibrary Component**:
+   - Remove props for setting track and playback state
+   - Use usePlayerStore() directly to access currentTrackId and isPlaying
+   - Call store actions directly when tracks are selected
+   - Update TrackItem rendering based on playerStore state

+3. **Page.tsx Modifications**:
+   - Remove local state for currentTrack and isPlaying
+   - Remove state setter functions passed to MusicLibrary and PlayerBar
+   - Remove any state management logic related to playback
+   - Components will now communicate through the playerStore instead of through page.tsx

+4. **Remove Unnecessary Abstraction**:
+   - Do NOT create a redundant usePlayer hook that just wraps usePlayerStore
+   - Access the store directly in components: const { currentTrackId, isPlaying } = usePlayerStore()
+   - Call actions directly: usePlayerStore.getState().setCurrentTrack(trackId)

 **Verification Steps**:
-- Verify play/pause functionality works with the player store
+- Play/pause in PlayerBar updates state in MusicLibrary and vice versa
-- Confirm track selection updates the current track in the player
+- Track selection in MusicLibrary updates the PlayerBar
-- Test loading indicators during track loading
+- Loading states are properly displayed in both components
+- Volume and other controls work consistently
+- Page.tsx no longer manages any playback state

+**Expected Result**:
+- Both components share the same playback state
-- Check that play/pause state is consistent across components
+- UI is consistent across the application
+- No unnecessary abstraction layers
+- Direct and simple integration with the existing stores
+- Page.tsx is simplified with no playback state management

 #### Phase 2.4: Toast Integration